 Medicare Doesn’t Cover Everything

 While Original Medicare (Parts A and B) will pay for medically necessary services, it does not cover every healthcare need.
 Unless you have additional insurance or fall into a low-income bracket, you will probably still pay some premiums, deductibles, and copays.
-Some services, such as dental and vision, don’t fall under the Original Medicare umbrella, so they must be either covered through private Medicare Supplement plans or Medicare Advantage, also known as Medicare Part C. Medicare Advantage, available through private insurance companies, offers the same coverage as Original Medicare.
-But these plans also often cover prescription drugs, dental, vision, and hearing.
+Some services, such as dental and vision, don’t fall under the Original Medicare umbrella.
+So, additional coverage can come from either Medicare Supplement plans or Medicare Advantage.
 Coverage will vary by plan.

 What Is Medicaid?